-To reach and teach through bringing performances of God’s Word to any who want to hear it
+To be a tool of outreach and teaching through bringing memorized presentations of God’s Word to any who want to hear it

 The depth and beauty of God’s Word is an amazing gift that God has given us.

 It is the greatest of literature, where God speaks to us through a wealth of genres, whether it be narrative, poetry, proverb, letter or something else.

 How often do we allow ourselves to be washed over by that Word through experiencing large excerpts or entire books all at one time in one sitting?
 When we read from the gospels or one of Paul’s epistles, are we doing this thinking about the fact that original audiences heard and reflected on the entire work all at once?

 Through the memorized presentation of Scripture, we give the believer and nonbeliever the chance to hear and experience God’s Word in a fresh way.
 Large sections are received and reflected on together as a community.
 The beauty and structure of the Bible comes alive in a way that’s new to the hearer, but not too dissimilar from the way early Christians heard it.
 The power of the Word reveals itself in a unique way to both lifelong Christians as well as those who might be hearing the gospel for the first time.